Thermal Resistivity Testing (ASTM D5334 / IEEE 442)

 • Energy Storage Systems

-• In applications involving thermal energy storage, particularly in renewable energy systems or large-scale batteries, understanding the thermal properties of the ground is essential.
+• In applications involving thermal energy storage, particularly in renewable energy systems or large-scale batteries, understanding the thermal properties and rho value of the ground is essential.
 It ensures that heat generated during energy storage or discharge is effectively managed, avoiding overheating or inefficiencies.

 • Construction Projects (Foundations and Embankments)